Background and Scope

 - Location and availability of material safety data sheets.

 - Methods used to detect leaks and releases

 - Spill clean up and emergency procedures.

-All jobs or projects involving hazardous chemicals, that are being done for the first time, shall be considered a "non-routine" task and shall be reviewed by the University Safety Officer prior to starting work.
+All jobs or projects involving extremely hazardous chemicals* (explosive, unstable, poison A, highly toxic, HMIS/NFPA health rating of 4) shall be reviewed by the University Laboratory Safety Committee prior to starting work.

 When outside contractors come to the University, they also must be informed of the hazards they may encounter on campus.
-Contractors working near where chemicals are stored or used are to be informed before beginning their work of the chemical hazards present and are encouraged to ask responsible University faculty, staff or the Safety Officer about these potential hazards.
+Contractors working near where chemicals are stored or used are to be informed before beginning their work of the chemical hazards present.
+The University Department contracting the work is responsible for arranging for instructions to be provided by responsible University faculty, staff or the Safety Officer about the potential hazards.